 Manchester Quail is available thru a number of fine food service distributors as well as via direct ship from the farm.
 We’d love to connect you to this family farming operation to learn more and discover the best way to get Manchester Quail delivered to your restaurant.
 To begin your inquiry, use the chat window located on the bottom right of this page.

 Manchester Farms is owned & operated by Brittney and Matt Miller.
-Learn more or ask Brittney about ordering products now.
+To learn more, email (email@example.com), reach us by phone (601-852-3463), or visit Manchester Farms’ website now.

 Manchester Farms provides a variety of products offerings, fresh and frozen: